-U.S. air force says trains in 'vicinity' of South China Sea
+U.S. air force says trains in vicinity of South China Sea

 China has been angered by U.S. “freedom of navigation” patrols in the disputed South China Sea, where China has reclaimed land for military bases, and by U.S. support for democratic Taiwan.

+As part of China’s military modernization, its new aircraft carrier could soon begin sea trials, according to images on Chinese news portals this week of the vessel leaving its dock in the northern city of Dalian.

+On Friday, the government warned shipping to keep away from an area off Dalian for a week, for what it called military activities, but gave no further explanation.

-Reporting by Tim Kelly; Additional reporting by Ben Blanchard in BEIJING; Editing by Michael Perry
+Reporting by Tim Kelly and Ben Blanchard; Editing by Paul Tait and Clarence Fernandez